-In Table \ref{table:1} we use Amedahl's law to calculate the theoretic speedup ratios using different numbers of processors and different ratios of parallelism.
-The table shows that the speedup increases as a response of the increase in the number of processors and/or in the proportion of the program that can be made parallel.
-For instnace, based on the table, when $part=0.25$ the speedup of the program increases by $1.33$.
-Notice however that at some points the performance stops improving even if we increase the number of processors.

-In the distributed Mapper, there are two computational pieces which are the clustering piece that is about $94\%$ of the execution, and cover construction/merging subgraphs piece that is about $4\%$ of the execution.
-Our algorithm makes the clustering piece completely in parallel while the cover construction/merging subgraphs piece is processed sequentially.
-Table \ref{table:1} shows that the speedup of the Distributed Mapper achieves $6.49$ when $N=10$ and it goes up to $16.40$ when $N=1000$.

-\subsection{Experimentations}
+\section{Experimentations}

-In this section we present practical results obtained using a Python implementation.
-We ran our experimentations on a Dell OptiPlex 7010 machine with 4-core i7-3770 Intel CPU @ 3.40GHz and with a 24GiB System Memory.
-The distributed Mapper algorithm was tested on different models and compared their run-time with a publicly available data available at \cite{sumner2004deformation}.
+In this section, we present practical results obtained using a Python implementation.
+We ran our experimentation on a Dell OptiPlex 7010 machine with 4-core i7-3770 Intel CPU @ 3.40GHz and with a 24GiB System Memory.
+The parallel Mapper algorithm was tested on different models and compared their run-time with a publicly available data available at \cite{sumner2004deformation}.
 The size of the point cloud data are shown in Table~\ref{wrap-tab:1}.
 The size of datasets given in Table \ref{wrap-tab:1} is the number of points in the point cloud data.

 The sequential Mapper algorithm relies on $3$ inputs: the data $X$, the scalar function $f:X \longrightarrow [a,b]$ and the choice of cover $\mathcal{U}$ of $[a,b]$.
 The existing publicly available Mapper implementations, see for instance \cite{mullner2013python}, do not satisfy the level of control that we require for the cover choice and so we relied on our own Mapper implementation.
 The clustering algorithm that we used to specify the Mapper nodes is a modified version of the DBSCAN \cite{calinski1974dendrite}.